SwapneelM/dotfiles/README.md

 ## Gallery

 ![My Terminal - Work](img/swapneel-lxplus.png)
+This is how my terminal looks when I remotely login to my workplace.
+Note the random quote.
+Cute.

 ![My Terminal - Personal](img/swapneel-macbook.png)
+This is the configuration for my personal machine.
+When I first open the terminal, I want my (non-programmer) friends to be confused/awed by what is going on.
+But that's just me.

-![Automatic completion of commands](img/zsh-autocomplete.png)
+![Automatic completion of commands](img/zsh-autocomplete.png) ZSH is pretty useful in terms of reducing the need to type all your commands repetitively

 ![Working with Git](img/zsh-git.png)
+It is insanely helpful to know the branch, commit, and status of your current directory.
+Trust me on this.

-![Just Messing Around with Plugins](img/thefuck-example.png)
+![Just Messing Around with Plugins](img/thefuck-example.png) Yep, `thefuck` basically tells you what the fuck your command should be like.
+Also cute.

 ## Prerequisites